defenseunicorns/compliance-auditor/docs/reference/domains/file-domain.md

 protocol = http
 ```

-The below Kyverno policy validates the protocol is https by including Grafana as the top-level key under "check":
+The below Kyverno policy validates the protocol is https by including Grafana as the top-level key under `check`:

 ```yaml
 metadata: